slsa-framework/slsa/CONTRIBUTING.md

 Note: PR authors with write access to the repo count as second or third approvers for their own PRs.
-For example, if the author of a PR with the `content` tag has write access to the repo, then the PR only requires two additional approvers before merging.
-However, a PR with the `impl` tag always requires one reviewer, even if the author has write access.
+For example, if the author of a PR with the `content` type has write access to the repo, then the PR only requires two additional approvers before merging.
+However, a PR with the `impl` type always requires one reviewer, even if the author has write access.

 [squash and merge]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits